 Capital city: Mexico City (Ciudad de Mexico – CDMX) – with a population of almost 9 million people and a maximum elevation of 3,930 m (12.890 ft) ( about 2300 in the city center)

-Second biggest city: Guadalajara, the capital city of the Jalisco State.
+The second biggest city is Guadalajara, the capital city of the Jalisco State.

-The biggest pre-hispanic civilizations: the Mayas, located in the south of Mexico in what is nowadays called the Yucatan Peninsula, and Chiapas.
-Aztecas, in the central and northern region.
+The biggest pre-hispanic civilizations were the Mayas, located in the south of Mexico in what is nowadays called the Yucatan Peninsula, and Chiapas.
+Aztecas, in the central and northern regions.
 Olmecas, in Veracruz and Tabasco.

 National Day: 16th September